pete-mba5/pete-mba5.github.io/_posts/2023-05-29-picture-of-the-day.markdown

 categories: jekyll update
 ---

-I had and accident with the bungalow door.
-My heel was crashed.
 It is a bak holiday in Germany.
 Almost everyone in the camping is from Baden-Württemberg.

 We went a little bit earlier to the restaurant and luckily, we got our lunch as expected.
 Today the black rice was better than the first day.
 Next time I won't order the Rice menu, since it includes too many starters, I really do not need.